peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object does not represent a number, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor==null || cbor.IsNull) ? null : cbor.AsEFloat()` .
+This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
+            cbor.AsEFloat()` .

 <a id="AsEInteger"></a>
 ### AsEInteger

     public PeterO.Numbers.EInteger AsEInteger();

 Converts this object to an arbitrary-precision integer.
-Fractional values are truncated to an integer.
+Fractional values are converted to an integer by discarding their fractional parts.

 <b>Return Value:</b>